Over 20,000 reviews

 What is the overinflation of tires?

-When a tire’s air pressure exceeds what the manufacturer recommends, it’s called overinflation.
+When a tire’s air pressure exceeds the manufacturer’s recommended level, it’s called overinflation.
 This causes a rougher ride, more wear in the center of the tread, and decreased grip.

 When tires are underinflated, what happens?